Skip to content

 To comply with the DMCC Act, review your subscription contracts to ensure clear cancellation options, be transparent about renewals and avoid fake reviews.
 If you hold significant market power, be prepared for increased scrutiny from the CMA.
 Regularly assess your consumer protection practices to avoid penalties.

-The Digital Markets, Competition and Consumers Act 2024 (DMCC Act) will likely come into force in January 2025, introducing significant updates to UK laws on digital markets, competition and consumer protection.
-These changes will affect businesses across many industries, especially those involved in digital services.
+Initial changes under the Digital Markets, Competition and Consumers Act 2024 (DMCC Act) came into force in January 2025, introducing significant updates to UK laws on digital markets, competition and consumer protection.
+Further sections of the DMCC Act will continue to roll out over the next year, affecting businesses across many industries, especially those involved in digital services.
 This article outlines the new Act, its implications and the anticipated timeline for its rollout.

 Key Changes You Should Know About